i3-gnome/i3-gnome/README.md

 --------------------------------------------------------------------------------

-Allows you to use i3-wm with GNOME 3 Session infrastructure on Ubuntu 12.04 and Ubuntu 14.04.
+Allows you to use i3-wm with GNOME 3 Session infrastructure on Ubuntu 14.04.

 ## Usage